MoveOnOrg/votetripling/README_local.md

   - Levenshtein `pip install python-Levenshtein`
   - NLTK `pip install nltk`

-- Alternatively, if you are in an environment where you can't / don't want to install Anaconda, create and activate your Python 3 virtualenv (see [pipenv and virtualenv](https://docs.python-guide.org/dev/virtualenvs/)) and run `pip install -r requirements.txt`
+- Alternatively, if you are in an environment where you can't / don't want to install Anaconda, install Python 3.6.9+.
+Create and activate your Python 3 virtual environment (see [pipenv and virtualenv](https://docs.python-guide.org/dev/virtualenvs/)) and run `pip install -r requirements.txt`

 - You'll also need to run `spacy download en` once.